seanlim-98/Food-Journal-Bot/README.md

 08/24/20: Aggregate user ratings for locations with multiple visits

 08/25/20: Created a new bucket list component that allows users to add wishlisted places (places are removed automatically upon visit)

+08/30/20: Updated rating mechanism, range check, add help commands for users at the start